RooLifeGroup Limited Corporate Governance Statement

 ASX Corporate Governance Council Principles and Recommendations

 The Company has adopted comprehensive systems of control and accountability as the basis for the administration of corporate governance.
 The Board is liable to administering the policies and procedures with openness and integrity, pursuing the true spirit of corporate governance commensurate with the Company’s needs.

 To the extent applicable, the Company has adopted The Corporate Governance Principles and Recommendations (3rd Edition) as published by ASX Corporate Governance Council (Recommendations).

-The Company’s main corporate governance policies and practices in place throughout the year are outlined below and in detail in the table following.
+The following table defines the Company’s main corporate governance policies and practices in place throughout the year.
 The Company’s full Corporate Governance Plan is available in a dedicated corporate governance information section of the Company’s website www.roolifegroup.com.au.

 The Board is responsible for corporate governance of the Company.
 The Board develops strategies for the Company, reviews strategic objectives and monitors performance against those objectives.
 The goals of the corporate governance processes are to: